 As many as half of individuals who meet the specific diagnostic criteria for dementia have never received a diagnosis.
 An early and documented diagnosis when coupled with access to care planning services leads to better outcomes for individuals with Alzheimer’s as well as their caregivers.
 Furthermore, documentation in the individual’s medical record is critical for care coordination and is necessary for health care providers to address complications in the management of other chronic conditions, such as heart disease and diabetes.

 The HOPE for Alzheimer's Act would increase access to information on care and support for newly diagnosed individuals and their families - providing essential support for those facing this devastating, debilitating disease.
 It would also ensure that an Alzheimer's or dementia diagnosis is documented in the individual's medical record.
-The latest version of the HOPE for Alzheimer’s Act is also consistent with recommendations made in the first-ever National Plan to Address Alzheimer’s Disease, released by the Department of Health and Human Services in 2012.
+The latest version of the HOPE for Alzheimer’s Act is also consistent with recommendations made in the National Plan to Address Alzheimer’s Disease.

 The Alzheimer’s Association strongly supports the bipartisan HOPE for Alzheimer’s Act, which was reintroduced in the 114th Congress by Senators Debbie Stabenow (D-MI), Susan Collins (R-ME), Shelley Moore Capito (R-WV), Edward Markey (D-MA) and Representatives Chris Smith (R-NJ-4), Paul Tonko (D-NY-20), Peter Roskam (R-IL-6), Earl Blumenauer (D-OR-3).